Homets/discord-bot-yusuke/README.md

 ### Work in Progress

  # General knowledge bot
- Trying to create a good bot to train his knowledge
+ Trying to create a good bot to train his knowledge.

- ## Commandes du bot
+ ## Slash Commands

+- `/ping` : Check if the bot is logged in.
+- `server`: get server info.
+- `user` : get your info.